Projects per year

 Creative Climate Communication and (Youth) Engagement

 Professor Doyle has worked with ONCA Centre for Arts and Ecology on a collaborative arts project with young people, called FutureCoast Youth, that brought future climate into the present through creative storytelling and play.
-She is currently working on two participatory youth projects: cli-MATES, which explores the role of social norms and group efficacy in engaging young adults with climate change; and the System Change Hive, an Arts Council funded project which uses arts and communication to explore alternative zero-carbon futures and visions of society though systems change.
+She has more recently worked on two participatory youth projects: cli-MATES, which explores the role of social norms and group efficacy in engaging young adults with climate change; and the System Change Hive, an Arts Council funded project which uses arts and communication to explore alternative zero-carbon futures and visions of society though systems change.

 Science, Technology and the Body

 Professor Doyle has previously researched the interrelationships between surgery, medicine and the body.
 She completed her doctorate in 2001 at the University of Sussex, where she examined the cultural histories of surgery and anatomy in the formation of gendered embodiment.
 She has examined the visual culture of medicine and science and its relation to the gendered/sexed body, with a focus upon surgical technologies and practices - both historical and contemporary - in the shaping of body knowledge.
 She has also examined how discourses of class are used to promote cosmetic surgery on reality TV.

 Professor Doyle has supervised doctoral work on creative and visual climate change communication and engagement, media discourses of environment, gender and popular culture, branding and consumption.
 She would be happy to supervise work on any aspect of:

 * climate and environmental communication

 * creative approaches to climate engagement and systems change

 * veganism, popular culture/media and ethics

 PhD, University of Sussex